 2. Cephalopods (Mainly Squid)

-Some species of penguins also eat cephalopods, a type of mollusk.
+Some species of penguin eat cephalopods, a type of mollusk.
 The main cephalopods eaten by penguins are squid, including arrow squid, Patagonian squid, Humboldt squid, and more8 (source: P.D.
 Boersma and P.G.
 Borboroglu, Penguins: Natural History and Conservation, 2013).

 King and Adelie Penguins change their diet throughout the year, increasing consumption of squid in winter when their other prey may be less abundant.
 This is in comparison to other species where some species, including many crested penguins, consume it as part of their regular year-round diet.